joaolago1113/kubernetes-runthrough/README.md

 minikube dashboard
 ```

-To delete the pods you first have to delete the service and then the deployment, as since deployment has a set minimum of pods that should run, the deleted pods will just be replaced.
+To delete the pods you first have to delete the service and then the deployment, since the deployment has a set minimum of pods that it runs, the deleted pods will just be replaced.
 ```
 kubectl delete svc kubernetes-tut kubectl delete deployment kubernetes-tut